 In addition, you will also want to figure out ways to cut spending.
 This will help you save more money quickly.
 Ideas for Budget Items to Cut:

 - Subscriptions (Magazines, news, etc.)

 If you are starting a budget, you probably have credit card debt.
 The problem with credit card debt is not the debt, it’s the interest.
 Every day that you maintain a balance on your credit card, interest compounds.
 Compounding interest works against you when you’re trying to pay off debt.

 Put Aside 10-15% of Your Regular Income for Investment

-One of the habits that you want to form that will help you reach your goal is to start saving each paycheck.
+One of the habits that you want to form for learning why saving money is important is to start saving each paycheck.
 Make it a habit to take 10-15% of each paycheck and save it.
 After a short time, you will realize that you don’t even miss the money.

 First, make saving 10-15% of each paycheck easy by setting up an automatic money transfer, either to your investment account or to your savings account.
 For example, each time your paycheck is deposited into your checking account, have an automatic transfer set up that moves money into your savings account.
 Some people even have a savings account that is in a different bank to reduce the temptation of raiding the account.

-Furthermore, one of the keys to success is having a consistent source of income.
+Furthermore, one of the secrets of why saving money is important is having a consistent source of income.
 Every month, or each paycheck, smart investors divert 10-15% of their earnings to investment(s).
 An example would be investing in a 401(k), Investment Retirement Account (IRA) or Real Estate.
 Year after year, your money will grow and work for you to create wealth.